d12frosted/elpa-mirror/stable-melpa/tab-bar-buffers-readme.txt

 Customization:

+`tab-bar-buffers-mode` has a few customization items of its own.

+- *Uninteresting buffers* are buffer names that are not interesting
+- *Uninteresting prefixes* are buffer name prefixes that are not interesting (default `(" " "*")`)
+- *Interesting buffers* are buffers that are always interesting

-`tab-bar-buffers-mode` has only one customization item of its own: *Uninteresting buffers*.
-This is a list of buffer names that you do **not** want shown in the tab bar.
+If `tab-bar-buffers-mode` determines a buffer is uninteresting, it will **not** be shown in the tab bar.

 Visible buffers are always shown.

+Some of tab-bar-mode's customization options are also relevant for tab-bar-buffers.

 `tab-bar-close-button-show'
 `tab-bar-position'